 - Place Mini Heart Cake on a sheet of parchment to make transferring and cleanup easier.
-Spread a thin layer of frosting over entire cake (a crumb coat).
-Refrigerate until crumb coat is set.
+Spread a thin layer of frosting over the entire cake (a crumb coat).
+Refrigerate until the crumb coat is set.
 (If your cake didn’t produce crumbs while frosting, feel free to omit the crumb coat and start decorating!)

 - Frost and decorate as desired.